AdobeDocs/campaign.de-DE/help/v8/send/delivery-failures.md

 >[!NOTE]
 >
 >In case of an outage of an ISP, emails sent through Campaign will be wrongly marked as bounces.
-To correct this, you need to update bounce qualification.-->
+To correct this, you need to update bounce qualification.
+-->

 ## Verwaltung von erneuten Zustellversuchen {#retries}